 - at a sufficient distance from the difficulty (each dog has his own safety distance),

 - ends on a positive note,

-- Relaxing walks and habituation walks: opposite aims / different organisation;
+- Relaxing walks and habituation walks: opposite purpose / different organisation;

-- We need non-coercitive material (long leash and ergonomic harness – armpits, throat et scapulae are free);
+- We need non-coercitive material (long leash and ergonomic harness – armpits, throat and shoulder blades are free);

 - To walk slowly = To allow our dogs to use all their senses;